An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 A faster, more flexible approach to ITSM automation

-So what’s the alternative for teams that can't afford a six-month implementation or a volatile, usage-based bill?
+So what's the alternative for teams that can't afford a six-month implementation or a variable, usage-based bill?
 A dedicated AI layer offers a much more practical way to get started with automation.
 Instead of getting locked into a single platform, a tool like eesel AI works as an intelligent layer on top of the tools you already use, giving you speed and control.

 Go live in minutes, not months